mattermost/docs/source/messaging/about-teams-channels-messages.rst

 Private Channels are for sensitive topics and are only visible to selected team members.
 Any member of a Private Channel can add additional members.
 Channel members can choose to leave at any time, and any member of a Private Channel can remove other members from the channel.

-Private Channels are identified with a lock icon |lock-icon|.
+Private Channels are identified with a |lock-icon| icon.

 .. |lock-icon| image:: ../images/lock-icon.png
    :alt: A lock icon indicates a private channel.